microsoft/MICO/codalab-package/data.md

 The challenge data for this task can be downloaded from: **TODO: update when live**.

-The starting kit notebook for this task is available at: **TODO: update when live**.
+The starting kit notebook for this task is available at: [https://github.com/microsoft/MICO/tree/main/starting-kit](https://github.com/microsoft/MICO/tree/main/starting-kit).

 In the starting kit notebook you will find a walk-through of how to load the data and make your first submission.
 We also provide a library for loading the data with the appropriate splits.
 This section describes the dataset splits, model training, and answer submission format.